gist-rs/anyrag/PLAN.md

 *   **Clear Separation of Concerns**: Ingestion and metadata generation are handled by ingestion endpoints.
 Graph building is handled by the graph endpoint.
 This is a cleaner, more maintainable design.
 *   **Unified Ingestion Flow**: Users have a single, powerful command (`/ingest/firebase`) to make their structured data fully integrated and searchable across the entire application.
 *   **Improved Testability**: Each component has a clearly defined job, making them easier to test in isolation.

+## 7. Phase 3: Agent Tool Expansion and Autonomous Operation

+### 7.1.
+Objective

+To evolve the agent from a simple tool selector into a more autonomous system capable of answering a wider range of questions and performing multi-step tasks by expanding its set of available tools.

+### 7.2.
+New Agent Tools

+The agent's system prompt will be updated to include new tools that broaden its capabilities beyond database lookups.

+*   **Tool 3: `web_search`**
+    *   **Description for AI:** "Use this tool for questions about recent events, general knowledge, or topics not covered in the local knowledge base.
+Best for queries that require up-to-date, real-world information."
+    *   **Action:** Triggers a call to an external web search API (e.g., Jina Search) to retrieve snippets of relevant information.

+*   **Tool 4: `file_system_read`**
+    *   **Description for AI:** "Use this tool to read the content of a local file when the user provides a specific, relative file path in their prompt."
+    *   **Action:** Reads a file from a sandboxed, pre-approved directory within the project and returns its content as context.

+### 7.3.
+Chained Tool Use (Autonomous Operation)

+The agent's core logic will be enhanced to support multi-step reasoning.
+Instead of selecting a single tool and finishing, the agent will be able to chain tool calls together.

+*   **Prompt Engineering**: The agent's main system prompt will be updated to encourage multi-step thinking.
+It will be instructed to formulate a plan, execute a tool, observe the result, and decide on the next step until the user's final goal is achieved.
+*   **Example Flow**: A user prompt like "Search the web for the latest Rust release notes and summarize the key features mentioned in `docs/CHANGELOG.md`" would trigger the following chain:
+    1.  **Agent Plan**: (1) Use `web_search` to find the latest Rust release info.
+(2) Use `file_system_read` to get the content of `docs/CHANGELOG.md`.
+(3) Synthesize the final summary.
+    2.  **Tool Call 1**: `web_search(query="latest Rust release notes")`
+    3.  **Tool Call 2**: `file_system_read(path="docs/CHANGELOG.md")`
+    4.  **Final Generation**: The agent combines the results from both tools to generate the final, comprehensive answer.

+### 7.4.
+Benefits of this Approach

+*   **Wider Range of Capabilities**: The agent can now answer questions about current events and read local project files.
+*   **Complex Problem Solving**: Enables the agent to tackle multi-step tasks that require gathering information from multiple sources.
+*   **Increased Autonomy**: Reduces the need for the user to manually break down a complex request into smaller, manageable prompts.